11 Best Jobs Without Resume (And Where to Find Them)

 5. Real estate agent

-The career of a real estate agent requires excellent communication, persuasion abilities and a bit of entrepreneurial spirit.
+The career of a real estate agent requires excellent communication, persuasion abilities, and a bit of entrepreneurial spirit.
 Yet, it will pay you much higher than other jobs listed here - $48K per year or higher, depending on your commission.
-Your responsibilities will include generating leads, counseling clients, showing the property and presenting purchase offers to sellers.
-You’ll have to negotiate a lot, so strong verbal communication skill is a must, and so is familiarity with contracts and legal documents.
+Your responsibilities will include generating leads, counseling clients, showing the property, and presenting purchase offers to sellers.
+You'll have to negotiate a lot, so strong verbal communication skill is a must, and so is familiarity with contracts and legal documents.
 You can get started without any experience as long as you enjoy being active and staying on top of multiple projects.
+If you need a resume, you can easily use any resume builder to present your online portfolio and create a cover letter.

 6. Security guard